PelionIoT/mbl-tools/build-mbl/README.md

 ## JSON Config File Overview - (TODO-traverse one last time and fix)
 # TODO - need to update that all pairs in _additional_ must be (key, list) type

+Add revision definition :
+Attribute `revision`: Name of the Git branch the manifest wants to track for this project.
+Names can be relative to refs/heads (e.g. just "master") or absolute (e.g. "refs/heads/master").
+Tags and/or explicit SHA-1s should work in theory, but have not been extensively tested.
+If not supplied the revision given by the remote element is used if applicable, else the default element is used.

 The Mbed Linux OS  Release Manager, used by mbl-tools, receives as an input a JSON format configuration file.
 The file holds a main dictionary of (***main key***, value) pairs.
 A main key must belong to one of 3 types:
 1. A manifest file name matching a Git repo manifest file that must exist in armmbed/mbl-manifest repository (without the '.XML' suffix).
 For example : the key 'default' will match the default.xml file, and the sub-dictionary value matched by 'default' will hold pairs of (repository name, new revision).
 2. A special key called ***\_common\_*** .
 We assume that no manifest file is called '\_common\_.xml'.
 This key holds to a dictionary which holds default (repository name, new revision) pairs.